Entries open: 2 June 2021 – 29 July 2021

 Speculative or unfinished projects, client pitches and/or mock-ups will not be considered valid.
-The only exception to this is the Waste Elimination and Green Building Material category, which is open to concepts, experimental and non-commercialised solutions.
+The only exception to this is the Lifetime Achievement, Emerging Sustainable Architect/Designer, Women in Sustainability, Smart Building Ideas and Green Building Material category, which is open to people, concepts, experimental and non-commercialised solutions.

 It’s the date you first publicised the project.
 If you haven’t publicised the project, it’s the date you stopped working on it (i.e. the design was complete).